belcyangarita/Github_Visit_Duration/README.md

 * *.stan*: Stan program for write the model in a text file

 ### Run workflow
-1. Byesian estimation of covariance components
+1. Bayesian estimation of covariance components:

 	**1.** To fit the models and obtain the samples for posterior parameters it must execute the code [1_Samplig_parameters.R](https://github.com/belcyangarita/Github_Visit_Duration/tree/master/1_Estimation_varcomp). **IMPORTANT WARNING:** :warning: it is recommended not to run this code as it takes a long time to run and you need to have access to High Performance Computing.